r3bers/UHX711/README.md

 The HX711 communicates with a non-i2c compliant two wire protocol and provides an all-in-one solution to load cell amplification with relatively low noise.

-This library provides the code required to use an Arduino, the HX711 module and a strain gauge load cell to build a scale, force gauge or many other pressure or force sensitive projects.
+This library provides the code required to use an Arduino and STM32Duino, the HX711 module and a strain gauge load cell to build a scale, force gauge or many other pressure or force sensitive projects.

 The library has a single class, **UHX711** with two functions.